BIGJRA/BIGJRA.github.io/rejuv.md

 Chase this Heracross into the bottom right part of the forest, then sneak underneath the twigs in the bottom left corner of that area to get to Heracross.
 Run to the back part of the forest.
-Then, re-enter the village after Aelita’s amulet gets taken.
+Then, re-enter the village after Aelita's amulet gets taken.
 Talk to Aelita by the berries.

 Go upstairs and interact with the table to get the *Garufa Spellbook.*
 Head down the stairs after the scene.